robert-laws/robert-laws.github.io/my_collections/_posts/2017-09-10-getting_comfortable_with_markdown.md

 ---

 So, this blog post utilizes Markdown.
-I first got introduced to Markdown, probably like many others, when using GitHub.
+I first got introduced to Markdown, probably like many others, when using GitHub.<!-- more -->

 ![GitHub](https://www.socialtalent.co/wp-content/uploads/2015/03/github-logo.jpg)